Vnetonline1/Windows-11-Clone/README.md

 ![Demonstration](https://github.com/LeoHPC/Windows-11-Clone/blob/main/demos/demo%202.png)

-### The goal of this project was recreate the windows 11 interface usign Next.js + Material UI, to improve, mainly, my knowledges in Next.js, Material UI, typescript and drag and drop (React DnD) operations.
+### The goal of this project was recreate the windows 11 interface using Next.js + Material UI, to improve, mainly, my knowledges in Next.js, Material UI, typescript and drag and drop (React DnD) operations.

 ## :computer: Technologies :computer: